Mira Awad: Political views

 Awad identifies herself as Palestinian and Israeli.
 While she has received criticism from both sides of the Palestinian–Israeli divide, she has many fans in both camps.
 The debate has exposed the uneasy position of the Arab citizens of Israel with their ties to both Israeli and Palestinian societies.

-During the 2008 municipal elections to the city council of Tel Aviv-Yafo, Awad was a running candidate from the Ir LeKulanu (lit.
+During the 2008 municipal elections to the city council of Tel Aviv-Yafo, Awad was a candidate from the Ir LeKulanu (lit.
 A City For All Of Us) party.

 During the 2009 national elections in Israel, Awad voiced support for the Israeli-Arab Communist party, Hadash.

 Prior to her participation in the 2009 Eurovision Song Contest representing Israel, Palestinian and Arab intellectuals circulated a petition calling on Awad not to take part in it.
-The petition failed to deter Awad and Noa, who said, as peace advocates, they were surprised such a petition went around.
-According to The New York Times, "The antiwar movement, they say, seems to have turned into a Hamas apology force."
-Awad laughed off the suggestion that she might be used as a fig leaf to cover up the Israeli government's actions.
+The petition failed to deter Awad and Noa, who said, as peace advocates, they expressed their "surprise" that the petition went around.
+Awad said it wouldn't be possible for her to "be used as a fig leaf to cover up the Israeli government's actions," she said.
 "The government didn't choose to send me to Eurovision.
-Noa and I agreed because of our eight-year collaboration," she said.
+Noa and I agreed because of our eight-year collaboration."

 On November 19, 2009, Awad and Noa were awarded the Haviva Reik Peace Prize from the Israeli Givat Haviva education institution, to honor their commitment to peace and dialogue between Jews and Arabs.

+In December 2023, Awad spoke to El País about the Gaza war, criticizing the "blindness" of both Hamas and the Israeli government when it came to Gaza.